xon88/laravel5-REST-example/readme.md

 <br>

 ### Omissions, vulnerabilities, future enhancements
+* To do: No unit tests were implemented
 * No security and authentication was implemented
+* The unneeded extras included with the fresh laravel installation were not removed
 * Currency was not implemented
 * Validation is basic and not too much attention was given to SQL sanitization
 * Only <code>PUT</code> full row updates were implemented (vs. <code>PATCH</code> = partial update)